-Drug information provided by: Micromedex
+Drug information provided by: Merative, Micromedex®

-It is very important that your doctor check your progress at regular visits to make sure the medicine is working properly and to check for any unwanted effects.
+It is very important that your doctor check your or your child's progress at regular visits to make sure this medicine is working properly.
+Blood tests may be needed to check for any unwanted effects.

 A need to increase the dose to receive the same effects.